ansys/pystk/doc/source/getting_started/building_stk_images.rst

 ================================

 In a Docker environment, it is essential to be able to execute shell commands within a running container.
-This functionality enables interaction with the container's environment and facilitates various operations.
+This feature enables interaction with the container's environment and facilitates various operations.

 Syntax